Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started.md

     TOKEN_URL=https://dev.api.cosmotech.com/keycloak/realms/dev/protocol/openid-connect/token
     ```

-You can retrieve these values using `kubectl`, or you can contact your Babylon administrator to obtain them.
+You can retrieve these values using `kubectl`, or you can contact your Babylon administrator to obtain them.<br>
+Note: Make sure you have at least Contributor role assigned in Kubernetes.

 !!! note "Important"